 It takes time, persistence and practice.

 I am not asking you to wait indefinitely like so many therapists do…

-But first you need to resist this urge to escape, this desire to just run away from anxiety and instead know that there will be a fight…
+You need to resist this desire to just run away from anxiety and instead know that there will be a fight…

 And you must emerge victorious from that fight.

 Let’s wrap it up.